vmora19/URL-Shortener/README.md

 - **MYSQL**: `npm install --save mysql2`

 **Front-End**:
 In order to create the Front-End of URL-Shortener, I used HTML code, with features such as labels, inputs, buttons, and tables.
 All of which create a cohesive and well-displayed application.
-Furthermore, I used CSS to style the Home page by using `<div></div>` to split up content and give it responsive styling for changing screen sizes.
+Furthermore, I used external CSS to style the Home page by using `<div></div>` to split up content and give it responsive styling for changing screen sizes.

 **Database Steps**:
 - **Logging in to MYSQL**: `mysql -h localhost -u root`